 Related Articles: The European Union’s New Climate Plan: Why It’s an Uphill Fight |The Climate Emergency: Can Europe Be a Model for the World? | Fires in Europe: The Worst of Their Kind in Over a Decade

 A reason for the growth is the cost incentive.
 It now costs half the price to generate electricity from new solar panels than existing fossil plants across major markets making way for Europe’s solar revolution.
 The continued usage of solar will keep bringing down the costs of the panels.
+If you want to pursue a career in the solar and electrical industry, you may start by taking an electrical training and prepare to get a license.

 Despite this growth, solar is still not growing fast enough.
 Total generation from solar panels lagged the electricity supply from coal, which stood at 14% for the region in June and July of 2021.